 How long is the route?

-The Camino de Gran Canaria is 67 km/41,6 mi if you walk the standard route and 76 km/47,2 mi if you walk the Tejeda Variant (the alternative route, stage 2).
+The Camino de Gran Canaria is 67 km/41.6 mi if you walk the standard route and 76 km/47.2 mi if you walk the Tejeda Variant (the alternative route, stage 2).
 You’ll need 3-4 days to complete it.
 We walked it in 3 days but it’s possible to split the route into 4 days or even longer.

-Where does the Camino de Santiago in Gran Canaria start?
+Where does the Camino start?

 According to the tourist information office (inside Maspalomas lighthouse), the route starts at the exit of Maspalomas near Centro de Salud (Health Center).
-The first 4 km from the lighthouse are not marked.
+The first 4 km/2.4 mi from the lighthouse are not marked.
 It’s up to you where to start walking.
-From the lighthouse, it’s 28 km to Tunte, and from Centro de Salud – 24 km.
-If you walk the Camino during the summer when it gets very hot by midday, skipping 4 km is maybe not a bad idea considering the challenging ascent on the first day.
+From the lighthouse, it’s 28 km/17.3 mi to Tunte, and from Centro de Salud – 24 km/15 mi.

 How to get to Faro de Maspalomas?